tonethar/IGME-230-Fall-2018/weekly/week-01A-notes.md

 ## II.
 Prerequisites
-Students in this class should have a basic working knowledge of HTML, CSS, and publishing to RIT's web hosting environment (people.rit.edu).
+Students in this class should have a basic working knowledge of HTML, CSS, and publishing to RIT's Web hosting environment (people.rit.edu).
 This material was covered in IGME-110.
 You can review much of that material here: [IIM-Web-Review/](https://github.com/tonethar/IGME-230-Master/tree/master/IIM-Web-Review)

 If you need to brush up on your HTML and CSS skills, I recommend using the CodeAcademy tutorials that we currently use in IGME-110:  -  [Lynda.com HTML Essential Training, Lessons 1-7](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu).
 We will be doing a very brief review, but you shouldn't expect to rely on that to cover all of the prerequisite knowledge.